ChenLiu-1996/ChenLiu-1996.github.io/blogs/ExplainDragGAN/Readme.md

-# How DragGAN Works: A Technical Deep Dive
+# A Technical Deep Dive into Drag Your GAN (DragGAN)

 ### Overview
 This is a technical blog post that digs into the technical details of DragGAN (Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold).
 Specifically, we are explaining its methods section.